 What size should your movie poster be?
 A seemingly simple question, but one that has a few answers.
-Not to worry, once you understand your end usage of your poster, the rest is a breeze!
+Not to worry, once you understand the end usage of your poster, the rest is a breeze!

 I need a theatrical poster

 The most common request we see: the theatrical one-sheet poster.
-This poster size is the one you will see in the actual theater as well as the ratio of poster graphics you commonly see on websites like IMDb.
-The size for these posters are 27″ x 40″, and if you’re having one designed, don’t forget about the 0.125″ of “bleed” on each side.
-Bleed is extra image area on the edges of movie posters that allow the poster to be trimmed to their actual size after printing without having any white edges.
+This poster size is the one you will see in the actual theater as well as the 2:3 ratio of poster graphics you commonly see on websites like IMDb.
+The size for these posters is 27″ x 40″, and if you’re having one designed, don’t forget about the 0.125″ of “bleed” on each side.
+Bleed is the extra image area on the edges of movie posters that allow the poster to be trimmed to their actual size after printing without having any white edges.
 The poster should be at least 150 dpi if you’re having it printed, but if it is to be used online-only, the dpi doesn’t matter and you can simply focus on the pixel dimensions of your usage (usually at least 1500 pixels tall).

 I need a theatrical poster… and I’m in the UK!

-I need an alternative movie poster, or a poster for a promotional giveaway
+I need an alternative movie poster or a poster for a promotional giveaway

-Hopefully these tips will help you get your poster designed at the right dimensions for the end use you need it for!
+Hopefully, these tips will help you get your poster designed at the right dimensions for the end-use you need it for!